-Most choir members hold Choral Exhibitions, some awarded as a result of the Choral Trials, and others during the course of the academic year.
+Most choir members hold Choral Exhibitions, some awarded as a result of the Choral Trials, some in October, and others during the course of the academic year.
 There are no specific limits on the number of awards made at the Trials, and in the past Christ's has always had sufficient space for all candidates of appropriate vocal and musical ability.

 Choral Exhibitions can be awarded to students in any subject.
 While it is expected that Choral Exhibitioners will participate fully in the College's musical life, the weekly schedule of rehearsals and services enables individuals to participate in other activities, including College and University sports teams, stage events and any number of operas, musicals and operas put on during term time.

 Benefits of membership include:

 - Vocal training with leading UK singers, paid for by the Choir.
 Current members study with Ghislaine Morgan, Richard Edgar Wilson and Miriam Allan.
 Choral scholars receive four hours of vocal tuition in Michaelmas term, four hours in Lent term, and two hours in Easter term.